safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 given timeout period, Nodes will publish it directly themselves.

 With this fairly simple approach, we can effectively mask the origin point from the rest of the network and help protect users.
+We use a similar mechanism for RPC requests to mask Client IP addresses from the Distributed Notaries.

 ### Time Considerations

 All calculations relating to dates and time will be done in TAI (International Atomic Time).
-This allows us to keep these calculations simple and avoid the headaches of leap seconds and changing time zone definitions.
+This allows us to keep these calculations simple and avoid the complexities of leap seconds and changing time zone definitions.

-To minimise errors caused by clock skew, Clients will use an RPC method that will mirror the Roughtime time synchronisation protocol [^MLL20].
-Time synchronisation amongst Nodes will build upon this as well as incorporate ideas from Huygens [^GLY+18].
+To minimise errors caused by clock skew, Clients will use an RPC method that will mirror the Roughtime synchronisation protocol [^MLL20].
+For time synchronisation amongst Nodes, we will also incorporate ideas from Huygens [^GLY+18].

 ## Distributed Consensus Algorithm

-The need for verified records and causal ordering in the Distributed Ledger, e.g. for verifying `BadBehaviourRecords`, suggests the use of a distributed consensus algorithm amongst Nodes when generating `Blocks`.
+The need for verified records and causal ordering in the Distributed Ledger, e.g. for verifying Misbehaviour Records, suggests the use of a distributed consensus algorithm amongst Nodes when generating Blocks.

 ### Consensus Requirements